influxdata/docs-v2/content/influxdb/cloud/account-management/change-password.md

 description: >
   To update your InfluxDB Cloud password, click the **Forgot Password** link on the [InfluxDB Cloud login page](https://cloud2.influxdata.com/login).
+  Passwords should be at least 8 characters in length, and should not contain common words or personal information.
 menu:
   influxdb_cloud:
     name: Change your password